jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-10-checkpoint.md

 we find immediately ⁸⁄₃, or 2⅔, for the given product; and, in the same manner, ¹³⁄₂₄ multiphed by 6 gives ¹³⁄₄, or 3¼.

-**102.** In general, therefore, the product of the multiplication of a fraction
+<span class="art">102</span> In general, therefore, the product of the multiplication of a fraction
 $$\frac{a}{b}$$ by $$c$$ is $$\frac{ac}{b}$$;
 and here it may be remarked, when the integer is exactly equal to the denominator, that the product must be equal to the numerator.